itsthejoker/filamentcolors.xyz/.junie/guidelines.md

 - Versions: Python >= 3.10, < 3.13 (see `pyproject.toml`).
 - Formatting: Black and isort are used for consistent style.
   - Run formatter locally: `make pretty` (runs `black .` and `isort .`).
+  - All imports should go at the top of the file unless a specific ordering is required.
   - Import ordering follows isort defaults (see `pyproject.toml` dev dependencies for tooling).
 - Linting: A dedicated linter is not configured; rely on Black/isort and tests.
-- Type hints: Not enforced across the repo; add where they help readability.
+- Type hints: add where possible, even though they are not enforced.
 - Naming:
   - Modules/files follow Django conventions (`models.py`, `views.py`, `urls.py`, etc.).
   - Tests use `test_*.py` naming.